CrowdStrike/logscale-community-content/Log-Sources/README.md

   - Repeat for other individual content

-  - Stage, Commit and create a Pull.
-Refer to [INSERT LINK TO GITHUB STEPS] for an overview of working with Git
+  - Stage, Commit and create a Pull Request.
+Refer to [Stage, Commit and PR](#stage-commit-and-pr) for the required steps

 ## Creating and Submitting Packages
 Packages are generally considered to be more "complete" in the sense that they generally includes multiple queries, dashboards, etc. We highly recommend that you contribute/update Packges from the Git commandline via bash or zsh shell with the supplied packaging shell script.